matter-labs/zksync-era/prover/prover_fri/README.md

 Machine specs:

 - CPU: At least 8 physical cores
-- RAM: 60GB of RAM(if you have lower RAM machine enable swap)
+- RAM: 128GB of RAM (if you have lower RAM machine enable swap)
 - Disk: 400GB of free disk

 1. Install the correct nightly version using command: `rustup install nightly-2023-07-21`